lucaperyraluca/Containerlab-Nornir-Arista/README.md

    Execute the file arista-ospf.clab.yml with Containerlab: containerlab deploy -t Containerlab/Arista-OSPF/arista-ospf.clab.yml

-3. **Execute Nornir to check devices:**
+3. **Configure and execute Nornir to check devices:**

-   You need to modify the file "hosts.yaml" and replace the IP for the correct ones.
-The IP od each device were assigned by Containerlab automatically, and are showed after execute
-   "containerlab deploy -t Containerlab/Arista-OSPF/arista-ospf.clab.yml".
+   You need to update the file hosts.yaml and replace the IPs with the correct ones.
+The IPs for each device are assigned automatically by Containerlab and are displayed after running the following command: "containerlab deploy -t Containerlab/Arista-OSPF/arista-ospf.clab.yml".
-   After modify these parameters (ips), ypu can modify the command or commands to check information.
-As default, is charged on "Nornir2.py" the follow commands: commands = ["show ip ospf nei", "show ip ospf interface brief", "show ip route"] but can be replaced for wherever you want.
+   Once you have updated these parameters (IPs), you can modify the commands used to retrieve information.
+By default, the following commands are configured in Nornir2.py: commands = ["show ip ospf nei", "show ip ospf interface brief", "show ip route"] You can replace these commands with any others as needed.